awracms/awra_cms_older/README.md

 -----------------
 There are two types of **Users** with the AWRA CMS: Users and **Registered Users**.

 Any **User** can access the AWRA CMS package, the User Manual and limited data via [GitHub](https://github.com/awracms/awra_cms) (this site), and are bound by the AWRAMS licence.
-However, to gain access to the evaluation datasets and a user must become an **AWRA CMS Registered User**.
+However, to gain access to the evaluation datasets a user must become an **AWRA CMS Registered User**.
 Reasons to become an AWRA CMS Registered User include:

  - **Access to Data:** complete calibration and benchmarking datasets (catchment-average time-series of streamflow, soil moisture and evapotranspiration, point estimates of soil moisture and evapotranspiration) and solar radiation "climatology" gridded dataset for input prior to 1990.
  - **Documentation**:
 	 - User manual
 	 - Technical Model Description Report
 	 - Benchmarking Report
  - **Ability to contribute to AWRA:** allowing the user to create a [fork](https://help.github.com/articles/fork-a-repo/) of github repository further allowing the opportunity to contribute to the ongoing development of the AWRA CMS code.
-Users who wish to submit enhancements to the modelling system to the Bureau are also required to agree to the AWRAMS Contributor License Agreement ([CONTRIBUTOR_LICENCE_AGREEMENT.txt]( https://github.com/awracms/awra_cms/blob/github/CONTRIBUTOR_LICENCE_AGREEMENT.txt)).
+Users who wish to submit enhancements of the modelling system to the Bureau are also required to agree to the AWRAMS Contributor License Agreement ([CONTRIBUTOR_LICENCE_AGREEMENT.txt]( https://github.com/awracms/awra_cms/blob/master/CONTRIBUTOR_LICENCE_AGREEMENT.txt)).
  - **Ongoing support**

 To become a Registered User send an email to [awracms@bom.gov.au](mailto:%20awracms@bom.gov.au) and the Bureau will send you the licence agreement and instructions on how to access the datasets.

 **Climate Data**: Limited input climate data is supplied with the AWRA CMS.
-The full archive of daily gridded climate input data produced by the Bureau of Meteorology ([AWAP](http://www.bom.gov.au/jsp/awap/)) from 1911 until yesterday can be accessed through the [AusCover]( http://www.auscover.org.au/dataset_categories/other-environmental-data/) website (see the link to Australian Gridded Climate Data on that page).
-The AWRA CMS User Guide outlines how to input the AusCover data into AWRA CMS.

 ## Contributing to AWRA CMS##